• Skip to main content

 Important Tips for Crunchy Anzac Biscuits

-• Press the mixture with your hands when rolling into balls to help it stick together.
+• Shape the biscuits with wet hands when rolling into balls to help them stick together.
 Be gentle when flattening the mixture into round shapes so that they don’t crumble

 • Make sure to allow the biscuits to cool down before removing them off the tray so that they don't break apart.
 Then ensure to follow the full resting time as per the recipe below